vechain/vechain-sdk-js/docs/contracts.md

 ### Conclusion

-This example illustrates the process of interacting with a deployed smart contract on VeChain by building a transaction to call a specific function.
-The use of the VeChain SDK streamlines the development process.
+This example illustrates the process of interacting with a deployed smart contract on Vechain by building a transaction to call a specific function.
+The use of the Vechain SDK streamlines the development process.